evildmp/arkestra_medic/README.txt

 # install all the packages it needs
 pip install -r arkestra_medic/requirements.txt

-# don't forget to install the Arkestra packages that need to be installed from source
+# don't forget to install the Arkestra and Arkestra Publications packages that need
+# to be installed from source
-pip install -r src/arkestra/REQUIREMENTS.txt
+pip install -r src/arkestra/REQUIREMENTS.txt pip install -r src/arkestra-publications/REQUIREMENTS.txt

 # copy the database; give it the same name as the virtualenv